Asiatic Exclusion League: United States

 In May 1905, a mass meeting was held in San Francisco, California to launch the Japanese and Korean Exclusion League.
-Among those attending the first meeting were labor leaders and European immigrants, Patrick Henry McCarthy of the Building Trades Council of San Francisco, Andrew Furuseth, and Walter McCarthy of the International Seamen's Union.
+Among those attending the first meeting were labor leaders and European immigrants, Patrick Henry McCarthy of the Building Trades Council of San Francisco, Andrew Furuseth, and Walter Macarthur of the International Seamen's Union.

 Following the first meeting, the San Francisco Chronicle published a picture of laborers who collected at the meeting saying: "Some present owned their own little homes; while a majority know what it is to sit with the good wife of an evening, figure on approaching rent day and make up the cash on hand to see if there is enough to carry the family over to the next day."
 The Chronicle also mentioned of resilience coming from the men attending the meeting, angrily ranting against the foreign men who were preventing them from owning homes and achieving a middle class life.

-In December 1907, the organization was renamed the Asiatic Exclusion League to include the exclusion of Indians and Chinese immigrants in their agenda.
-Advocating for the "white man's country" and the prohibition of Asian labor immigration, the AEL set up branches across the Pacific coast of North America, achieving transnational status and cross-border labor organization.
+In December 1907, the organization was renamed the Asiatic Exclusion League to include the exclusion of Indian and Chinese immigrants in their agenda.
+Advocating for the "white man's country" and the prohibition of Asian labor immigration, the AEL established branches across the Pacific coast of North America, achieving transnational status and cross-border labor organization.

 Once the league was started they immediately began working to prevent any increase of Asians along the Western coastlines.
 The league used strong-arm methods and violence against Asians to try to ensure the rigorous enforcement of the Chinese Exclusion Act and expand its provisions to other Asian immigrants.
 They moved quickly to broaden their goals and aimed to prevent immigration of all people of East Asian origin.
 Their collective aims were to spread false anti-Asian information and to sway legislation towards restricting immigration.
 In response to their efforts General Ulysses S. Webb, Attorney General for the state of California began to apply a markedly greater effort into enforcing laws that prohibited Asian ownership of property.